 - notify us of security incidents as required by applicable contracts or law.

-We do not sell personal information and we do not rent or trade personal information to third parties for direct marketing or behavioural targeted advertising.
+We do not sell personal information and we do not rent or trade personal information to third parties.

-Our service providers may process personal information outside Canada.
-Where personal information is processed outside Canada, it may be subject to the laws of the jurisdiction in which it is processed, and may be accessible to law enforcement or national security authorities in that jurisdiction in accordance with applicable laws.
+Our service providers may process personal information outside Australia.
+Where personal information is processed outside Australia, it may be subject to the laws of the jurisdiction in which it is processed, and may be accessible to law enforcement or national security authorities in that jurisdiction in accordance with applicable laws.

-We take reasonable steps to protect personal information processed by service providers outside Canada, including through contractual measures, due diligence, and safeguards appropriate to the sensitivity of the information and the context.
-Where required by applicable law, we will provide additional disclosures and, where applicable, seek consent in relation to cross-border processing
+We take reasonable steps to protect personal information processed by service providers outside Australia, including through contractual measures, due diligence, and safeguards appropriate to the sensitivity of the information and the context.
+Where required by the Privacy Act 1988 (Cth) (including APP 8), we will take reasonable steps to ensure that overseas recipients handle personal information in a manner consistent with the APPs, or we will otherwise handle overseas disclosures in accordance with applicable legal requirements.

-The Website may use cookies and similar technologies (for example, pixels, tags, local storage and SDKs) to support the operation, security and performance of the Services and, where enabled, to support measurement and analytics.
+The Website may use cookies and similar technologies (for example, pixels, tags, local storage and SDKs) to support the operation, security and performance of the Services and, where enabled, to support analytics, advertising measurement and remarketing.

 Cookies are small data files placed on your device that help a website recognise your browser, maintain functionality, store certain preferences and understand how the Website is used.
 Cookies may be classified, depending on purpose and configuration, as: